 The City’s Engineering Department is responsible for the design, planning and construction of City-initiated public development projects, and the review and inspection of all privately installed public improvements.
 The department reviews such things as grading, utilities and roadways for new developments.
 The engineering department oversees the annual Sidewalk Maintenance and Replacement Program, as well as federally mandated storm water regulations.

-Street Maintenance Program
+Read about the City’s 2020 Street Maintenance Program here.

-The City of Powell Engineering Department inspects sidewalks each year in order to protect the health, safety and well-being of the residents through the annual Sidewalk Program.
+The Engineering Department inspects sidewalks each year in order to protect the health, safety and well-being of the residents through the annual Sidewalk Program.
 It is the responsibility of abutting property owners to maintain sidewalks along their property.
 If the City identifies a sidewalk in need of repair, the abutting property owner will receive notification of the repairs needed and an estimated cost.
 Residents can choose to opt-in or opt-out of the City’s program.

 The National Pollutant Discharge Elimination System (NPDES) Phase II is a nationally federally mandated program with which the City has been involved since 2003.